qwaneu/qwaneu.github.io/_drafts/slicing-your-cake.md

 The DiagnosticModule is quite a big slice of the cake: it does a lot, handling diagnostic sessions for facilitators and surveys for workshop participants.
 We could split it up into smaller slices.
 How do we determine the size of a slice?
 If we have many small slices, it may get unwieldy.
-If a slice is large, we re probably grouping unrelated things.
+If a slice is large, we are probably grouping unrelated things.
 Some design heuristics for splitting a hexagon into slices:
 - Organize around the Aggregates you have found in event storming or some other domain modelling technique; splitting up according to domains or bounded